 What Will It Cost?

 Since each patient’s condition can vary, Dr. Yamaoka must complete your examination before establishing your treatment plan and the cost for your treatment.
 The fee for periodontal treatment can vary considerably depending on the type of issues, as well as the complexity and length of treatment.
 An approximate fee can be determined at your examination appointment but usually, some initial treatment or further diagnostics must be completed before the final treatment plan and estimate of cost can be established.

 Will My Insurance Cover The Cost?

 As with any investment, we want to know the steps required, length of time until completion and the cost involved.
-Dental insurance policies cover only the procedures outlined in the benefit package purchased by your employer.
-As this is an agreement between your employer and the insurance company, any concerns with your benefit package should be addressed with your human resources department.
+Dental insurance policies cover only the procedures outlined in the benefits package purchased by your employer.
+As this is an agreement between your employer and the insurance company, any concerns with your benefits package should be addressed with your human resources department.
 Please bring all dental benefit information to your examination appointment.
-We will submit a pre-determination to your insurance so that you are informed of what your insurance will cover and how much re-imbursement you will receive.
+We will submit a pre-determination to your insurance so that you are informed of what your insurance will cover and how much reimbursement you will receive.

 Will I Need Surgery?

 Not everyone needs periodontal surgery.
 If treated early, gum disease can be controlled without surgery.
 We will make recommendations based on your individual situation.
 Our philosophy of practice is to treat you as conservatively as possible to attain the long-term treatment goals you desire.

 Recent advances in periodontal treatment allow us to successfully treat most teeth.
 Sometimes, the disease has progressed too far and a tooth may be lost.
 Fortunately, if this situation occurs, we can usually turn to dental implants to replace lost teeth.